greg-raven/Uncommon-Sense/_posts/2019-01-18-the-urge-to-censor.md

 ---
-title: 'The urge to censor'
+title: "The urge to censor"
 layout: post
 categories:
 - speech